PoonamPandey-8/Customer-Churn-Retention-Analysis/README.md

 ## Business Problem

+Customer churn is an important business problem because losing customers can reduce revenue and slow business growth.

-The telecom company wants to understand which customers are leaving and what customer characteristics are linked with higher churn.
+In this project, I analyzed a telecom customer churn dataset to understand which customer groups are more likely to leave and what factors are linked with higher churn.

 The main business question is:

-Which customer groups are more likely to churn, and where should the company focus its retention efforts?
+**Which customer groups are more likely to churn, and where should the business focus its retention efforts?**

+## Tools Used

 * Python
 * Pandas